matloff/Rthreads/README.md

 done with thread 0 here, that thread does NOT play the role of a "manager" as in message-passing.
 All threads play symmetric roles.

-# Example 1: Sorting many long vectors
+# Example: Sorting many long vectors

 (Note: The code for all of the examples here are in **inst/examples**.)